traefik-proxy-boilerplate

 ├── nginx-deployment.yaml # Sample web deployment

-└── traefik-ingress-route.yaml # Treafik ingress route to webservice
+└── traefik-ingress-route.yaml # Traefik ingress route to webservice

 Steps to get Started

-It is assumed that you have created an cloud instance and installed docker and docker compose.
+It is assumed that you have created a cloud instance and installed docker and docker compose.

-Installation instructions for Docker and Docker compose can be found here https://docs.docker.com/engine/install/ https://docs.docker.com/compose/install/
+Installation instructions for Docker and Docker compose can be found here:

-Next you will need to set DNS A records that point to the Pubic IP of your instance that you will be using to host the website.
-More info on creating A record can be found here https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain/ Also open port 80 and 443 in the security group of your instance that the instance is accessible from the internet.
+Next you will need to set DNS A records that point to the Public IP of your instance that you will be using to host the website.

 Assuming that you have a working docker image for the website, update the docker compose file.